 - When removing just the ends of shoots or limbs, keep in mind that the new growth will happen in the direction the remaining bud points.

 - Remove all clippings to prevent pests and disease.
-You can either lay a tarp down to collect the trimmed leaves and branches, or rake after you are finished using the Fiskars® Leaf Rake and load into the Fiskars® Garden Kangaroo Bag.
+You can either lay a tarp down to collect the trimmed leaves and branches or rake everything up after you are finished.
+Try using a Fiskars® rake and load into a Fiskars® kangaroo bag.

 - A good layer of mulch can help maintain moisture and prevent grass and weeds from stealing nutrients from your shrubs.
 Leave a few inches between the mulch and the base of each plant.